Abi-Liu/Spendify/README.md

 Click [here](https://www.loom.com/share/5703cbedc11b47c9a163cb9ad16c3d2d?sid=1dfb840e-bc00-4bf2-9732-ee4549e12e91) to see a full demo video showcasing the features!

 During development and for demonstration purposes, this project uses Plaid's sandbox mode.
-Sandbox mode enables you to test, develop and interact with its functionalities in a controlled environment.
+Sandbox mode enables you to test, develop, and interact with its functionalities in a controlled environment.

 To connect to an institution, you can use the credentials: